vijay-shankaranand/tp/docs/UserGuide.md

 Format: `add_event n/NAME d/DATE a/ADDRESS`

-* An event must have mandatory fields name, date and address
+* An event must have mandatory fields: name, date and address
 * The event name **must not already exist** in JobFestGo.
-* Date must be valid should be in the appropriate (YYYY-MM-DD) format
+* Date must be valid and should be in the appropriate (YYYY-MM-DD) format
 * Date should **not** be before current date

 Examples: